 As long as you acknowledge that it’s not the last purchase to keep your resin printing hobby going.

 I’m hooked.
 At the moment I’m going through the phase of printing spaceships and modes.
 I will paint all of them and hang them somewhere to stare at.
-Creality LD-002H is a great tool for that.
+You can get LD-002H while is being phased out or get the Creality Halot One instead since it addresses some design issues and brings WiFi to the table.
 My prototyping is still done with Ender 3 (review) and upgraded (BL Touch, All metal hotend, filament runout sensor) Ender 3 v2, but for anything else – Creality LD-002H is a printer I want to explore more.
 Just like Perseverance will explore and learn about Mars.
 If you want to see how the rover was made in detail, and more information about my own Perseverance landing, it’s available in the next post.
 Got comments?
 Leave me a note in this Reddit thread.

 🆓📈 – See the transparency note for details.